trueheart78/trueheart78.com/resume.md

 ### :rotating_light: Go!
 Call Me (Maybe)!

-Originally a Sinatra-based Ruby application called _Alexa Alerter_, I converted this into a Go-based binary that works with Twilio and can be uploaded to the AWS Lambda service, with environment variables controlling some of the features.
-It then can have an Alexa-based skill pointed towards it, enabling features like, "tell Josh I need him".
+Created to send emergency phone calls and text messages.
+Originally a Sinatra-based Ruby application called _Alexa Alerter_, I converted this into a Go-based binary that works with [Twilio][twilio] and can be uploaded to the [AWS Lambda][aws-lambda] service, with environment variables controlling some of the features.
+It then can have an [Alexa-based][amazon-echo] skill pointed towards it, enabling features like, "tell Josh I need him".

 * Go Source: [GitHub][go-call-me-maybe]
 * Ruby Source: [GitHub][alexa-alerter-source]